Our Top Picks

 Best for Families: The Instant Pot Electric Pressure Cooker Cookbook

-This best-selling cookbook gives you all the knowledge you need to start using your Instant Pot right out of the box.
+This comprehensive cookbook by Laurel Randolph gives you all the knowledge you need to start using your Instant Pot right out of the box.
 The book's intro takes you through each Instant Pot cooking function so you know how and when to use it.
-The more than 100 easy recipes clearly spell out the cooking times and pressure levels required — two of the toughest parts about using this kitchen contraption correctly.
+The more than 100 easy recipes clearly spell out the cooking times and pressure levels required—two of the toughest parts about using this kitchen contraption correctly.

 Best for Dinner Parties: Dinner In An Instant